manuelmarcano22/muse2016/Documents/Logs/WorkLog/worklog.md

 ### Limited Wavelength DATACUBES

 I created a IMAGEFOV, Datacube, PIXTABLE_REDUCED and PIXTABLE_COMBINED for all the 45 different exposures.
-Now to do is to try to see how to combine them
+Now to do is to try to see how to combine them.
+I will meet with Dr. Finley to learn how to do this.

 ### MUSE Pipeline Version 1.2.1